chuyunshen/traditou/README.md

 - Dark mode for the popup panel and the info page
 - Tooltips for select options on the popup

+### Testing steps before new release:
+- Test on Chrome, Edge, and Chromium

 **Soon on the Chrome Web Store**